The topics of interest include, but are not limited to:

 PDF eXpress instructions:

-Please submit the full papers online through the IEEE SDEMPED 2021 Manuscript Submission System below:
+Please submit the full papers online through the IEEE SDEMPED 2021 Manuscript Submission System below.
+If your browser shows safety check, pls hit "Advanced" and then Continue.

 Special Session 1: Condition Monitoring of Permanent Magnet Machines for Renewables